 What causes IT outages?
 Human error, configuration issues, and environmental factors can all contribute.
 Implementing network monitoring is one of the most basic and simple ways to prevent these outages from happening in the first place.

 Network monitoring gives you the visibility you need to stay one step ahead of potential issues.
 By showing live network performance data in an easy-to-read interface, network monitoring software helps you identify outages that could cause bottlenecks.
+Check out this case study for a real example of how a medical device company used network monitoring to maintain uptime and monitor for outages.

 2. Fix issues faster